 “Should I delete System32?”
 You may ask this question.

 We tell you the answer: DON’T delete System32.
 Now, to help you realize the seriousness of deleting System32, we will try to delete System32 on Windows and tell you what happens if you delete System32 on Windows.

-Accidentally deleted certain DLL files, causing the application not working?
-Here are 13 ways to fix missing DLL files in Windows 10/8/7.
+Accidentally deleted or lost some DLL files and the application cannot run?
+Here are various ways to fix missing DLL files in Windows 11/10/8/7.